"Tracing, Re-Linking and Resettlement" and "Temporary Care" explained

 Various guidelines are followed to ensure children’s safety after resettlement and they include the following;

-The social worker does thorough assessment of the family’s capability to take care of the child.
-If there are some loopholes identified in the family, the social worker assists to fix them.
+The social worker conducts a thorough assessment of the family’s capability to take care of the child.
+If there are any areas of weakness identified in the family, the social worker assists to fix them.
 This even includes the needs assessment which determines the composition of a resettlement kit.
-It is to ensure that the child has access to necessities.
+This helps to ensure that the child has access to necessities.

 In the process of resettlement two probation officers are involved (the one who referred the child to the institution and the one in charge of the area where the children is to be resettled).
 In the same way, the LCI (village or neighbourhood) leadership and police in the area where the child is to be resettled has to be informed.
 This is intended to ensure strict monitoring and supervision of the child’s progress in the family setting.